ehill-iolani/Ulana/README.md

 # Ulana
 ***U***nicellular ***L***ong-read ***A***ssembly a***N***d ***A***nnotation

-A bacterial genome assembly and annotation using SUP ONT basecalled data from MinION and Flongle flow cells.
+A bacterial genome assembly and annotation pipeline using Fast, HAC or SUP ONT basecalled data from MinION and Flongle flow cells.

 ulana